 - Pet care costs

 - Costs of trips or vacations

 - Paid court fines

 - Repayments of unsecured loans

 - Legal fees

 - Late fees

-- Credit card debt.
+• Credit card debt

-The municipality reserves the right to apply specific use-of-income requirements to any applicant, other than an initial applicant, who fails to use his or her income for basic necessities or fails to reasonably document his or her use of income (22 M.R.S. § 4315-A).
+The municipality reserves the right to apply specific use-of-income requirements to any applicant, other than an initial applicant, who fails to use their income for basic necessities or fails to reasonably document their of income.
+(22 M.R.S. § 4315-A).
 Those additional requirements will be applied in the following manner:

-- The Administrator may require the applicant to use some or all of his or her income, at the time it becomes available, toward specific basic necessities.
-The Administrator may prioritize such required expenditures so that most or all of the applicant's income is applied to housing (i.e., rent/mortgage), energy (i.e., heating fuel, electricity), or other specified basic necessities; - 2) The Administrator will notify applicants in writing of the specific use-of-income requirements placed on them; - 3) If upon subsequent application it cannot be determined how the applicant's income was spent, or it is determined that some or all of the applicant's income was not spent as directed and was also not spent on basic necessities, the applicant will not be eligible to receive either regular or emergency general assistance to replace that income; and - 4) If the applicant does not spend his or her income as directed, but can show with verifiable documentation that all income was spent on basic necessities up to allowed amounts, the applicant will remain eligible to the extent of the applicant's eligibility and need.
+- The Administrator may require the applicant to use some or all of their income, at the time it becomes available, toward specific basic necessities.
+The Administrator may prioritize such required expenditures so that most or all of the applicant's income is applied to housing (i.e., rent/mortgage), energy (i.e., heating fuel, electricity), or other specified basic necessities; - 2) The Administrator will notify applicants in writing of the specific use-ofincome requirements placed on them; - 3) If upon subsequent application it cannot be determined how the applicant's income was spent, or it is determined that some or all of the applicant's income was not spent as directed and was also not spent on basic necessities, the applicant will not be eligible to receive either regular or emergency general assistance to replace that income; and - 4) If the applicant does not spend their income as directed but can show with verifiable documentation that all income was spent on basic necessities up to allowed amounts, the applicant will remain eligible to the extent of the applicant's eligibility and need.